Jij-Inc/Qamomile/README.md

-# JijModeling-Transpiler-Quantum
+# Qamomile

-`JijModeling-Transpiler-Quantum` is a transpiler from model written in [JijModeling]() to quantum optimization algorithms on variaous quantum platform.
+`Qamomile` is a transpiler from model written in [JijModeling]() to quantum optimization algorithms on variaous quantum platform.

 - [Qiskit](#qiskit)
 - [QURI-Parts](#quri-parts)